OpenSwitchNOS/openswitch-ops-cli/docs/interface_cli.md

 #### Authority ####
 All users.
 #### Parameters ####
-Choose one of the following parameter to select whether to set flow control to receive pause frames or send pause frames.
+Choose one of the following parameters to select whether to set flow control to receive pause frames or send pause frames.

 | Parameter 1| Description|
 |:-----------|:---------------------------------------|
 | **receive** |Select the status for receiving pause frames. |
 | **send** | Select the status for sending pause frames.

-Choose one of the parameter to either switch flow control on or off.
+Choose one of the parameters to either switch flow control on or off.

 | Parameter 2| Description|
 |:-----------|:----------|:----------------:|:---------------------------------------|